flightcontrolhq/superjson/README.md

 const object = superjson.parse(jsonString);
 ```

-Alternatively, transform any JavaScript value into a JSON-compatible one by using our lower-level `serializer` and `deserializer` functions.
+Alternatively, transform any JavaScript value into a JSON-compatible one by using our lower-level `serialize` and `deserialize` functions.

 For example: